MJ-sfo/phase-0-tracks/web_dev/request_cycle/http_requests.md

 POST requests do not remain in the browser history

 4- Optional bonus question: What is a cookie (the technical kind, not the delicious kind)?
-How does it relate to HTTP requests?
+How does it relate to HTTP requests? from wiki:  a small piece of data sent from a website and stored on the user's computer by the user's web browser while the user is browsing
+Also, keeps some user's info - name and addresses already entered, shopping list while viewing Amazon, or browsing history - that helps user and site communicate with minimum of fuss.
+Downside - hackers try to find your cookie info, or set up fake third-party cookies.